Battle of Kili: Background

-The Mongol march
+Mongol march

 In late 1299, Duwa, the ruler of the Mongol Chagatai Khanate, dispatched his son Qutlugh Khwaja to conquer Delhi.
 The Mongols intended to conquer and govern the Delhi Sultanate, not merely raid it.
 Therefore, during their 6-month long march to India, they did not resort to plundering cities and destroying forts.
 During the nights, they were harassed by the Delhi generals deployed at frontier posts such as Multan and Samana.
 The Mongols wanted to conserve their energy for the battle to conquer Delhi, and avoided confrontations with these generals.
-Alauddin's general Zafar Khan, who was at Kuhram, sent a messenger and invited Qutlugh Khwaja to a battle.
+Alauddin's general Zafar Khan, who was at Kuhram, sent a messenger inviting Qutlugh Khwaja to a battle.
 However, the invader refused the offer, declaring that "kings only fight kings".
 He asked Zafar to fight under the banner of his master Alauddin at Delhi.

-The Mongols encamped at Kili, a place located around 10 km from the suburbs of Delhi.
+The Mongols encamped at Kili, around 10 km from the suburbs of Delhi.
 As the news of their arrival reached the surrounding area, people from the adjoining areas started moving to the safety of the fortified city of Delhi.
 The streets, the markets, and the mosques of the city became overcrowded.
 The merchant caravans headed for Delhi were interrupted by the Mongols.
-As a result, the commodity prices in Delhi increased greatly, causing distress to the local public.
+As a result, the commodity prices in Delhi increased greatly, causing distress to the local population.

 Alauddin's preparations

 Alauddin seems to have received the news of Mongol invasion only after the invaders had crossed the Indus River.
 According to the 14th century chronicler Isami, he had only 1–2 weeks to prepare for the battle.
 He immediately sent messages to the various provincial governors, asking them to send reinforcements to Delhi.

 Alauddin set up a military camp near Siri, on the banks of the Yamuna River, and summoned his officers.
 Alaul Mulk, his uncle and the kotwal of Delhi, advised him to resort to diplomacy and negotiations, instead of risking his kingdom.
-Alauddin rejected the advice, arguing that if he showed weakness, the general public and the warriors will lose their respect for him.
-He publicly announced his intention to march to Kili and fight with the Mongols.
+Alauddin rejected the advice, arguing that if he showed weakness, the general public and the warriors will lose respect for him.
+He publicly announced his intention to march to Kili and fight the Mongols.

 Alauddin left Alaul Mulk in charge of Delhi, ordering him to hand over the keys of the palace gates to the victor of the battle.
 After Alauddin departed for Siri, Alaul Mulk closed all the gates of Delhi except the Badaun Gate.
 The Badaun Gate was kept open for flight to the Doab, in case of Alauddin's defeat.

-The armies
+Armies

 Mongol army

 The 14th century writer Ziauddin Barani gives the strength of the Mongol army as 100,000 at one place in his chronicle, and as 200,000 at another place.
 Historian Banarsi Prasad Saksena finds this figure doubtful, arguing that it would have been hard for Qutlugh Khwaja to find provisions for such a large army during its journey to India.
+Historian Alexander Mikaberidze estimates that the Mongol army comprised 100,000 men in the battle.

 The Mongol army was organized into four major divisions: